gilesncwilliams/data-analytics-power-bi-report299/README.md

 - Dates[Date] to Orders[Shipping Date]

-All the relationships cardinality was set to one to many in a single direction between the dimension tables and the Orders fact table.
+All the relationships' cardinality was set to one to many in a single direction between the dimension tables and the Orders fact table.
 And The Date[Date] to Order[Order Date] was set as the active relationship between those to tables.

 Below is a image of the star-based schema displaying each of the tables and their connecting relationships.